A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 ## What is a ParkourMode?

 A Course can have a ParkourMode assigned to it, these allow the Courses to behave differently and add a new dynamic.
-Below I will list each ParkourMode and the difference they make once applied.
+Below each ParkourMode is listed with the gameplay affects they make once applied.

 To set a ParkourMode to a Course, you start the conversation by entering `/pa setmode (course)`, which will talk you through the setup process of each option.
-Some ParkourModes require additional information to setup.
+Some ParkourModes require additional information to set up.

 _If you want to remove a ParkourMode, you can set the mode back to "None"._